XelerT/hashtable/README.md

 }
 ```

-For optimising these function we can use assembly function.
+For optimising this function we can use assembly function.

 ```nasm